 Is there a Doctor in the Village?
-Dr. Elizabeth Blackwell
+Yes, and Her Name Was Elizabeth Blackwell

 Continuing our celebration of Women’s History, today we look at a seminal figure not only in women’s history but medical history as well — Dr. Elizabeth Blackwell.
 You may already know that she was the first woman in the United States to receive her medical degree.
 But did you know that she not only lived and practiced in our area, but also started the first women’s hospital staffed exclusively by women, as well as the first women’s medical school, both located in our neighborhoods?
 In fact, three sites are identified on GVSHP’s Civil Rights and Social Justice Map that are associated with Dr. Elizabeth Blackwell and her groundbreaking work.